MariloyH/BikeSharing/README.md

   - What days are bikeshare used the most? and the least?
   - Who uses bikeshare the most, men or women?
   - How old are most frequently users?
-  - Who use more the bikes, suscriibers or tourists?
+  - Who use more the bikes, suscribers or tourists?

 To answer this questions, I analized the data with Tableau, taking advantage of its ploting options, combining the results and presented it  as a Tableau Story.